Best Sarasota Restaurants. Seafood Edition

 This Burns Court restaurant is super popular.
 In season, it can be a pretty tough seat to get.
-But, if you’re patient it will be worth the wait.
-The laid back, old house setting fits the culinary style perfectly.
-There’s not a ton of menu choices.
-I like that actually.
+But if you’re patient, it will be worth the wait.
+The laid-back, old house setting fits the culinary style perfectly.
+There are not a ton of menu choices.
+I like that, actually.
 Lots and lots of fresh seafood.
 The one standout that should not be missed is the Low Country Boil For Two.
 Crab Legs, Shrimp, Mussels, Clams, Andouille Sausage, Potatoes & Corn.
 Spread all this out on some newspaper and dig in!

 Owen’s Fish Camp | 516 Burns Ct. | 941-951-6936 | Owen’s Website

 Sarasota Seafood Restaurant | Phillippi Creek Oyster Bar

 A family place if there ever was one.
 Picnic tables, paper towels, you know the setup.
 There is no better way to eat casual seafood than these kinds of places.
 The Norfolks and Creek Steamer Pots (for 2) are delicious.
 And the Maryland Spice Shrimp has just the right amount of Old Bay to make it really pop.
 Cold beer is served, and you can sit outside right at the water’s edge.
 That’s how you eat seafood here in Sarasota!